tidepool-org/blip/README.md

 The `npm start` command runs the Webpack dev server which includes hot module reloading (HMR) capabilities.
 Essentially changes within React components should be updated "hot" in your browser *without* a page refresh.
 Sometimes this doesn't work, but in such cases the dev console will include a message from the Webpack dev server indicating that you need to do a full refresh to see your changes.

-### Redux dev tools
+### Dev tools

-Blip includes several Redux developer tools: the original time-travel dev tools UI, a console action logger, and a mutation tracker for catching mutations to the state tree (which should be immutable).
-The last of these in particular is a performance killer (though *none* of them could even be said to have a *negligible* effect on performance).
-By default when running for local development with `npm start` (which means `NODE_ENV` is `development`), the `DEV_TOOLS` flag will be `true`, and all of these dev tools will be active.
-Because they affect performance profoundly, this may not always be desirable.
-To turn *off* the dev tools in development, kill the Webpack dev server (i.e, the `npm start` process), run `export DEV_TOOLS=false`, then start up blip again with `npm start`.

-**NB:** Due to differences in the `development` versus `production` builds of React itself (most notably PropTypes validation), performance of the app whenever `NODE_ENV` is `development` will *never* be as good as it is in the production build under a `NODE_ENV` of `production`.
+Due to differences in the `development` versus `production` builds of React itself (most notably PropTypes validation), performance of the app whenever `NODE_ENV` is `development` will *never* be as good as it is in the production build under a `NODE_ENV` of `production`.
 If you're concerned about the performance of a particular feature, the only way to test with good fidelity is with the production build, which you can do locally according to [these instructions below](#testing-the-production-build-locally).

 ### Getting past e-mail verification for a user created locally